maciejmalecki/maciejmalecki.github.io/genai/_posts/2025-08-23-the-rise-of-vibe-coding.md

 2. I have implemented assemble step and integrate it with existing [Kick Assembler task][kick-ass].
 3. I have implemented CLI step allowing to execute arbitrary CLI command in the flow.

-I have tested generated code and checked, that it already supports file sensing and differential builds, however, it still does not use parallelization.
+I have tested the generated code and confirmed that it already supports file sensing and differential builds.
+However, it still does not use parallelisation.

+I was able to recover from at least 80% of problems with code generated by the agent via further prompting, either directly in the conversation or, in more complex cases, by enhancing the existing action plan and executing the newly added steps.
+Occasionally, I had to type 'continue' because the agent exceeded its tool execution limits.
+On only two or three occasions did I need to manually fix the code, although the agent would most likely have been able to fix this problem itself.
+The only time I had to give up and discard all changes was when I tried to rely on GPT models only.

+Nevertheless, it is advisable to commit to Git frequently, after each iteration, because the agent sometimes performs erratic actions, such as erasing the entire contents of the action plan.

-I have spent roughly 12 hours on coding with agent and burned about 25% of my monthly quota of premium tokens (YES!).
-That's a lot, but mostly I used Claude Sonnet 4 premium model.
+I spent around 12 hours coding with the agent and used about 25% of my monthly premium token quota (yes!).
+That's a lot, but I mostly used the Claude Sonnet 4 premium model.

 ### A rant on models

-I have tried different models once I discovered on how fast premium credits gets consumed.
-I always started with Claude Sonnet models and after a short while I decided to use version 4 from this family, as it seems to be the fastest one.
-I strongly prefer Claude for planning.
-Gemini model usually failed to execute but it was the time when it was still in "preview" phase.
-I falled back to GPT models and was completely appalled by their performance, especially GPT-4o - both models have very limited token window and require restarting conversation quite often, they have huge problems with using tools and capturing their output and GPT models were the only from the set that were prone to hallucinations.
-The only problem that was capable of executing the plan with good results is *o4-mini*, although execution can be very slow (it's still in *preview*). o4 seems to be a good choice keeping in mind it costs only 30% of Claude models.
+Once I discovered how quickly premium credits get consumed, I tried different models.

+I always started with any of Claude Sonnet models, but after a while I decided to use version 4, as it seemed to be the fastest.
+I strongly prefer Claude for planning purposes.

+The Gemini model usually failed to execute, but that was when it was still in the 'preview' phase.

+I fell back to GPT models and was appalled by their performance, especially that of GPT-4o.
+Both models have a very limited token window, require frequent restarts and have significant issues with tool usage and output capture.
+GPT models were also prone to hallucinations.

+Other than Claude, the only model capable of executing the plan with good results is o4-mini, although it can be very slow (it's still in preview). o4 seems to be a good choice, especially since it costs only 30% of a Claude model.

-I have some positive experience with GPT-4.1, even with creating a plan with that model, but this still requires a lot of work on my system prompt to be fully useful.
+I have had some positive experiences with GPT-4.1, including creating plans with that model.
+However, it still requires a lot of work on my system prompt to be fully useful.

 > **Hypothesis:**
 > *GPT-4.1* is an economical approach for simple tasks, *Claude Sonnet 4* + *o4-mini* are best combination for most complex tasks.
 If you can afford, use *Claude Sonnet 4* solely.